pedrovelho/agent-linux/README.md

+Change the format of the readme file.

-ProActive Agent is a system daemon to automatically starts ProActive runtimes according to a weekly schedule
+ProActive Agent is a system daemon to automatically starts ProActive runtimes according to a weekly scheduler.

 ---